AmmarIjaz/AmmarIjaz.github.io/replicators-wont-end-scarcity.md

 But I can't let go of this dumb rock cause I'm a dumb ape and form dumb attachments to dumb things.

 Even if you offered me a hundred dollars to replace it with another _absolutely identical_ rock, I wouldn't take the deal because it's not Numerically Identical, as philosophers call it--think serial numbers on identical manfactured goods.
-(Bump that to $500 and I'd have to think about it--I'm sentimental but not _that_ much more sentimental than I am pragmatic.)
+(Bump that to $500 and I'd have to think about it--I'm pretty sentimental but not _that_ much more sentimental than I am pragmatic.)

 By the way, that's why I think _Deep Space 9_ is the best Trek.
-In a galaxy with uncountable planets, those dumb apes who had settled down on a _completely arbitrary_ planet formed an insurrection--the Maquis--rather than give them up, even though there are so many planets each individual could have their own damn planet all to themselves.
+Some dumb apes settled down on a _completely arbitrary_ planet and formed an insurrection--the Maquis--rather than give it up, even though there are so many planets each individual could have their own damn planet all to themselves.